ganeshsar/TalonInteractionZones/README.md

 action1<br />
 action2<br />
 <br />
-Anywhere that NONE appears means that that field is optional.<br />
+Anywhere that NONE appears means that that field is optional. action2 only applies if the interaction zone is a trigger.<br />
 Warmup: for hovering, this is how long you need to hover over the zone to start the command.
 For click, this is the delay before the command starts.<br />
 Repeat Delay: with how much frequency will the command repeat in the case of a trigger zone.